almartin82/njschooldata/README.md

 repeated many over the course of analysis as new problems come to light or new data is collected. -[@hadley](http://vita.had.co.nz/papers/tidy-data.pdf)

-The State of NJ has been posting raw, fixed width text files with all the assessment results for NJ schools/districts for a little over a decade now.  **That's great!**
+The State of NJ has been posting raw, fixed width text files with all the assessment results for NJ schools/districts for well over a decade now.  **That's great!**

 Unfortunately, those files are a bit of a pain to work with, especially if you're trying to work with multiple grades, or multiple years of data.
 Layouts change; file paths aren't consistent, etc.

-There are also Excel files posted with all the data, but they aren't much better - for every year / grade combination (~70) there are on the order of 5 worksheets/tabs per file... a copy/paste nightmare of epic proportions.
+There are also Excel files posted with all the data, but they aren't much better - for instance, for NJASK data (the assessment used until the transition to PARCC), for every year / grade combination there are on the order of 5 worksheets/tabs per file... a copy/paste nightmare of epic proportions.

-Fortunately, there's a new R library, [readr](https://github.com/hadley/readr) (written by [Hadley Wickham](https://github.com/hadley)) for working with fixed width files that makes this process much, much easier.
+`njschooldata` attempts to simplify the task of working with NJ education data by providing a concise and consistent interface for reading state files into R.  We make heavy use of the [tidyverse](https://www.tidyverse.org/) and aim to create a consistent, pipeable interface into NJ state education data.

-`njschooldata` attempts to simplify the task of working with NJ education data by providing a concise and consistent interface for reading state files into R.
+# Points of Interest

 * For any year/grade combination from 2015-2017, a call to `fetch_parcc(end_year, grade_or_subj, subj)` will return relevant statewide PARCC data.  `fetch_all_parcc()` will return data for all years, all grades, all subjects.